For over 60 years, DOMS Incorporated has built a reputation as one of the premier manufacturers of hydraulic suction strainers.

 Why Choose DOMS Incorporated?

 At DOMS Incorporated, we provide hydraulic filters and strainers for any application or industry.
 In addition to our standard product lines, we also manufacture custom strainer solutions for any unique specification.
-Whether it’s a metric or SAE connection, full flow or relief valve requisite, or a standard or non-standard mesh, we will handle your customized requirements.
+Whether it’s a metric or SAE connection, full flow or bypass valve requisite, or a standard or non-standard mesh, we will handle your customized requirements.
 We can also incorporate any type of client-specified hardware into the strainer design.

 Almost all our units can be furnished with metal components constructed from high-strength 300 series stainless steel for maximum durability and reliability.
 We also provide thorough inspection, testing, and evaluation services for new and existing strainer units.